Hawaii is the ideal destination for adventure travelers and nature lovers alike.

 Maui is an ideal place to go diving for a couple of reasons.

 Remember not to touch the turtles, as they are a threatened species.
-Simply take the time to enjoy watching them in their natural habitat.
+Take the time to enjoy watching them in their natural habitat.

 3. Hike the Kalalau Trail on the Na Pali Coast in Kauai